During my testing to find the best vegan protein bar, it occurred to me that almost all of them have nuts in them (either peanuts or tree nuts).

 I went through all the ingredients of bars I’ve tested and found 5 that have no nuts in them.

-However, they are not necessarily allergy friendly, they all have that “may contain traces of nuts” on them.
+However, not all of them are made in a nut free facility, they all have that “may contain traces of nuts” on them.
 Additionally, double check the ingredients before buying any, as ingredients do change from time to time.

 These are in order from what I think are best to worst in terms of overall quality (taste, protein content, cost) for a vegan protein bar.